Willetton Senior High School is a vibrant place with much to do outside of normal classes.

 Anyone between the ages of 12 to 18 years and wanting to play a part in making our world a better place is welcomed.

-We meet each Wednesday during recess in room E05.
+We meet each Wednesday during recess in The Performing Arts building.

 The Language Department offers additional support for students through Language Clubs in: